ethereum/go-ethereum/docs/developers/dapp-developer/native-bindings.md

 		log.Fatalf("Failed to generate key: %v", err)
 	}

-	// Since we are using a simulated backend, we will get the chain id
+	// Since we are using a simulated backend, we will get the chain ID
 	// from the same place that the simulated backend gets it. chainID := params.AllDevChainProtocolChanges.ChainID